Last Updated on

 WiFi dead-spots are a real issue.

-You're on a Skype call on your smartphone and suddenly that call stutters, or even ends abruptly.
+You're on a Skype call on your smartphone and suddenly that call stutters, and then ends abruptly.

 Because you've entered an area of your house that has low WiFi coverage.